The seven Europeans with 200 international caps: Seger, Spitse, Prinz, Sjögran, Pedersen, Panico, Fay

 Was at her fifth World Cup in 2023 but injury restricted her to three appearances totalling around 70 minutes and though she faced Switzerland and Italy in the new UEFA Women's Nations League that October, Seger announced her international retirement at the end of 2023.

 Spitse made her Netherlands debut on 31 August 2006 away to England in London, and nearly 16 years later reached 200 against the same nation in Leeds.
 The highlight of the midfielder's international career so far was victory in the UEFA Women's EURO 2017 final in Enschede.
 She led the hosts out, with squad captain Mandy van den Berg on the bench, scored a free-kick in a 4-2 victory and was named player of the match.
-Spitse helped the Netherlands to the 2019 World Cup final too and, having missed the 2021 Olympics through injury, has taken her tally to seven tournaments by reaching the quarter-finals of Women's EURO 2022 and the 2023 World Cup, and also captained the Netherlands in their UEFA Women's Nations League finals in February 2024.
+Spitse helped the Netherlands to the 2019 World Cup final too and, having missed the 2021 Olympics through injury, has taken her tally to seven tournaments by reaching the quarter-finals of Women's EURO 2022 and the 2023 World Cup, and also captained the Netherlands in the UEFA Women's Nations League finals in February 2024 and their successful qualification campaign for Women's EURO 2025.

 214: Birgit Prinz (Germany)